 West Papua is blessed with fascinating nature and abundant natural resources.
-Whether the ones that come into sight as well as the unknown mysteries of the astonishing hidden places.
+Whether the ones that come into sight as well as the astonishing hidden places.
 In addition, Papua is also the epicenter of marine biodiversity in the world, where endemic animals that could not be found anywhere else inhabit West Papua.
 West Papua is truly the heaven of highly diverse flora and fauna.

 Therefore, on October 19, 2015, the West Papua province has declared itself as the world’s “first conservation province”.
 The declaration was signed by West Papua Governor, Abraham Octavianus Atururi, in Manokwari.
 Here are the reasons why West Papua is the heaven for flora and fauna:

 The Magnificent Marine Life of West Papua

 West Papua is famous for its marine life.
 It has some of the best diving spots in the world.
 One of those famous places to dive is Raja Ampat.
 Raja Ampat is the natural asset of West Papua where the corals are claimed to have represented 75 percent of corals in the world with more than 3,000 species of fish.

 There are many great diving spots in Raja Ampat such as Cape Kri, Mike’s Point, Blue Magic, Mioskon, Mata Sandy, Chicken Reef, and so on.
 It is also the richest place for fish diversity such as Dolphins, Denise Pygmy seahorses, Acropora corals, bigger schools of fishes and larger predators such as Wobbegong sharks, Giant Manta Rays, large Barracuda, Big eye Trevallies, Green Turtles, Black Tips, White Tips and the occasional Grey Reef Sharks.
 West Papua is home to many splendid collections of sea life that needs to be preserved.

 The Lorentz National Park in Fak Fak District, West Papua.